Jay Dixit

 What was it about this letter that hit me so roughly?
 Perhaps it was the discovery that these two human beings who treated each other so awfully when I was growing up once loved each other so much, and so indisputably.

-Among other things, history is the arrangement of memory.
+History is the arrangement of memory.
 History is an argument with the past.
 My parents’ marriage fell apart because of the emotional collapse my father suffered after the fall of Saigon in 1975.
 Or maybe the marriage was over long before.
 Nothing is so impossible to imagine as disaster—until it is upon you.
-In the letter, my father wrote my mother that he wanted to be with her for two thousand years.
+In the letter, my father wrote my mother that he wanted to be with her for 2000 years.
 At the moment he wrote those words, any other fate must have seemed inconceivable.
 Henry Kissinger wrote that “the total Communist takeover” of Vietnam was a disaster that “four American administrations had resisted so strenuously for two decades.”
 The unthinkably disastrous occurred nonetheless, and I—we all—live in the paradoxical normalcy of its aftermath.
 Of course, I do not intend to equate the destruction of my parents’ marriage with the collapse of South Vietnam, yet in my mind they are endlessly connected, just as the largest house can be entered through its smallest door.

 On April 29, 1975—the day Saigon fell—my father was losing something of himself.
 He was losing what was at that time possibly the largest part of himself.
 This was his certainty that what he had suffered in Vietnam—making decisions, he would mercilessly remind himself, that had gotten his best friends killed—was necessary.
 In other words, he was losing his past and future all at once.
 He would lose much more.

 What finally ended my parents’ marriage?
 Neither claims to remember the precise event that drove them both toward the false rescue of infidelity, and there the matter hangs.
 My birth, in January 1974, a little more than a year before the fall of Saigon, was, as they say, an accident.
 My mother had always had irregular periods and had no idea she was pregnant with me until a routine checkup.
 Neither she nor my father wanted or expected another child.
 As if to embody their apprehension, I was born a sickly, tiny thing and contracted pneumonia immediately.
-At one point a priest was summoned to give my days-old Catholic soul its last rights.
+At one point a priest was summoned to give my days-old Catholic soul its last rites.
 My father spent that night in the hospital’s chapel, praying.
 During the first, frail year of my life, I kept them together.
 When my condition improved, my mother remembers a near rebirth of goodwill between her and my father, then its sudden inexplicable collapse.
 But what caused this collapse?
 Again, neither remembers.

 * * *